KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LAMetro by pbuabthong](https://github.com/pbuabthong/MMM-LAMetro)

 1. `package.json` issue: No repository field.
+2. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `MMM-LAMetro.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-LAMetro.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Lastfm by RineshRamadhin](https://github.com/RineshRamadhin/MMM-Lastfm)